-Brent hits 18-year low, U.S. crude dips below $20/bbl
+Brent tumbles to lowest since 2002, U.S. crude dips below $20/bbl

 Bank of America lowered its oil price forecasts for the second time in two weeks after the bank’s economists projected global GDP would contract in the first half of 2020.

-“On a quarterly basis, we expect to see the steepest decline in global oil consumption ever recorded,” BofA analysts said, reflecting a 12 million barrel per day (bpd) drop in the second quarter of 2020 and a 4.5 million-bpd contraction for the year.
+“On a quarterly basis, we expect to see the steepest decline in global oil consumption ever recorded,” BofA analysts said, reflecting a 12 million bpd drop in the second quarter of 2020 and a 4.5 million-bpd contraction for the year.

 Rystad Energy’s head of oil markets, Bjornar Tonhaugen, said: “The oil market supply chains are broken due to the unbelievably large losses in oil demand, forcing all available alternatives of supply chain adjustments to take place during April and May.”